agarwalvipin/open_cfa/docs/LOS/Economics/Reading 19.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Getting the cross rate right is all about lining up the units.
+💡 CFA Exam Tip ✍️:Getting the cross rate right is all about lining up the units.
 Write out the fractions like in the example above.
 If one of your quotes is "upside down" (e.g., you need `USD/AUD` but you're given `AUD/USD`), just take the inverse (1 / given rate) to flip it before you multiply.

 </div>
 </div>